seboelter/Animation-in-Games-Project-2/README.md

 4. **Collision**: The nodes interact with the floor and the spherical obstacle through collision detection and response.

 The fluid physics is based on:
-1. ** Density: each particle has local density calculated based on its distance to other neighboring particles.
+1. **Density**: each particle has local density calculated based on its distance to other neighboring particles.
-2. ** Pressue: Pressure for each particle is calculated based on local density and overall SPH denisty.
+2. **Pressue**: Pressure for each particle is calculated based on local density and overall SPH denisty.
 This is Clavet's approach.

 ### Key Functions:
 - **applyGravityToNodes()**: Applies gravitational force to all nodes.